Polinalavender/Design-patterns-/Start Documnet - Design Patterns.md

 - Use the **Facade Pattern** to provide a simple interface for managing devices.
 - Dynamically create different types of smart devices using a **Factory Method Pattern**.
-- Notify users when a device's state changes using the **Observer Pattern**.
+- Notify users when a device's state changes using the **user.Observer Pattern**.

 ------